yff111/dndrxjs/README.md

 # dnd-rxjs-ts

-simple low level drag & drop library based on rxjs
+simple, low level and modular drag & drop library based on rxjs

 **NOTE: "auto-scroll"- and "ghost-image"-middleware currently not stable.**